 Below is the policy we adhere to when it comes to Covid-19 and the protocols/pre-cautions that are taken.

 For the most part, you’ll be in your own residence, or, an apartment building with its own set of rules.
-While masks are required in indoor settings in Minnesota, this only applies to public spaces.
+While masks are required in indoor settings in Minnesota and North Dakota, this only applies to public spaces.
 Because this is your private residence, you can work within your own comfort level.
 Our team will be wearing masks and sanitizing everything we are able to, while maintaining as much distance as possible from you and your family during the move.
 We have moved immuno-compromised individuals into assisted-living facilities and followed all protocols.
 We have also moved healthy individuals who do not see a need to wear a mask.
 We can handle any extreme on the spectrum.

 If you’d like to – or need to – social distance from the Unique Movers team during the move, we would ask that you be aware of our team as we move through your home.
 As we will be carrying heavy boxes and furniture, it can be difficult to keep proper distancing or see every person in the vicinity.

 You can move to a new state!
 Check with your new state’s Department of Health guidelines on whether you may or may not need to self-quarantine before going into public places of gathering.

 There’s no reason not to move during COVID-19.
 Interest rates are low, the market for housing is moving, and health protocols can safely be followed.

 In general, the CDC (Centers for Disease Control) doesn’t recommend gloves unless you are caring for or cleaning for someone who is sick.
 Instead, focus on good handwashing techniques before and after the move, as well as if you are switching tasks like breaking for a meal or to rest.